Pages

 "El Call" or the Jewish Quarter was our next stop.
 If memory serves me correctly, this was about half-way into our tour.
 It was a lot of great information to absorb on very little sleep.
 A tour goer impressed we were doing this on our first day suggested doing it again later in the trip.
 Alas, we didn't have time for that.

 El Call is the oldest part of the Gothic Quarter.
 It housed their thriving Jewish community.
 Even 2,000 years earlier, 4,000 Jews lived among the Romans.
 In the Middle Ages they made up a 12th of the population.
 Then the Black Plague hit.
 For some reason (likely because the Jewish people washed their hands more often, even before germs were understood), Jews did not die as much as non-Jews.
-They were then looked up with wariness.
+They were then looked upon with wariness.
 Also, Jews were much more literate than Christians of the day.
 Three hundred Jews were murdered for not converting to Christianity.
 Others fled to Morocco.

 Albert walked us around to show us the location of the oldest synagogue.
 There didn't seem to be anything noteworthy to take a picture of.